 “Stop playing it like nothing happened.
-At least not in front of Qiao and me.”
+At least, not in front of Qiao and me.”

 “What are you talking about?”

-“You’ve been hiding yourself in the kitchen for the past weeks after your breakup with Caitlin.
+“You’ve been hiding in the kitchen for the past weeks after your breakup with Caitlin.
 Now you’re stepping out just like that?
 I think it’s better to see your morbid face than seeing your pretentious face.”

 “Do you want our parents to worry?
 Let’s get in there already.”

-Calvin shakes his head.
+Calvin shook his head.
 “Maybe not.”

-Jacky waits for Calvin to elaborate.
+Jacky waited for Calvin to elaborate.